-Puncture of the liver capsule is common but serious intraperitoneal bleeding is infrequent, 1-2% of cases.
-Similarly creation of a biliary-venous or hepatic arteryportal vein fistula is rare.
-The development of jaundice or sepsis following TIPS suggests the former whereas pulsatile flow in the portal vein suggests the latter.^{54,55} Hemolysis may occur following TIPS placement and appears to be due to damage to the red cells by the stent.^{56-58} Recognition that the rise in bilirubin levels is due to hemolysis is an important diagnosis as an alternative diagnosis is liver failure following the TIPS which caries a poor prognosis.59 Hepatic infarction is a rare complication of TIPS and is generally related to injury and/or thrombosis of the hepatic artery that supplies the affected segment.60 of TIPS most significantly.
-The incidence of new or worsening encephalopathy following TIPS is 20-31%.25,61,62 In controlled trials comparing TIPS to alternative forms of therapy the incidence of encephalopathy is always greater in those who received a TIPS (see below).
-Pre-TIPS factors associated with an increased risk of post-TIPS encephalopathy in one study included etiology of liver disease other than alcohol, female gender and hypoalbuminemia.62 In a second series increasing age, past history of encephalopathy and evidence of encephalopathy at the time of TIPS were predictive of post-TIPS encephalopathy.61 It is important to note that if the encephalopathy was precipitated by variceal bleeding then prevention of rebleeding should make it less likely that the patient will have recurrent encephalopathy.
-Only if the hepatic encephalopathy is uncontrollable is a TIPS contraindicated.15 In most patients the encephalopathy responds to standard therapy and only rarely (\sim 5%) must the TIPS be occluded to control the encephalopathy.^{63,64} A TIPS also can be reduced in caliber, should excessive encephalopathy prove difficult to control and yet allow for continued portal decompression.65 Based on one small randomized trial there appears to be no benefit in the prophylactic use of nonabsorbable disaccharides or antibiotics in the prevention of post-TIPS encephalopathy.66
+Puncture of the liver capsule is common, but serious intraperitoneal bleeding is infrequent (1% to 2% of cases).
+Similarly, creation of a biliary venous or hepatic artery-portal vein fistula is rare.
+The development of jaundice or sepsis following TIPS suggests the former, whereas pulsatile flow in the portal vein suggests the latter.^{53,54} Hemolysis may occur following TIPS placement and appears to be due to damage to the red cells by the stent.55-57 Recognition that the rise in bilirubin levels is due to hemolysis is an important diagnosis, because an alternative diagnosis.58 Hepatic infarction is a rare complication of TIPS and is generally related to injury and/or thrombosis of the hepatic artery that supplies the affected segment.59

+Hepatic encephalopathy and TIPS dysfunction are the two complications that have limited the effectiveness of TIPS most significantly.
+The incidence of new or worsening encephalopathy following TIPS is 20% to 31%.^{25,60,61} In controlled trials comparing TIPS with alternative forms of therapy, the incidence of encephalopathy is always greater in those who received a TIPS (see sections Esophageal Variceal Bleeding and Ascites Associated with Cirrhosis).
+Pre-TIPS factors associated with an increased risk of post-TIPS encephalopathy in one study included etiology of liver disease other than alcohol, female sex, and hypoalbuminemia.61 In a second series, increasing age, past history of encephalopathy, and evidence of encephalopathy at the time of TIPS were predictive of post-TIPS encephalopathy.60 It is important to note that if encephalopathy is precipitated by variceal bleeding, prevention of rebleeding should make it less likely that the patient will have recurrent encephalopathy.
+Only if the hepatic encephalopathy is uncontrollable is a TIPS contraindicated.15 In most patients, the encephalopathy responds to standard therapy, and only rarely (\approx 5%) must the TIPS be occluded to control the encephalopathy.^{62,63} A TIPS also can be reduced in caliber should excessive encephalopathy prove difficult to control and yet allow for continued portal decompression.64 There is no data supporting the use of lactulose in all patients following a TIPS to reduce the incidence of encephalopathy.